webertom6/computer-vison-chessboard/README.md

-# Identification Chessboard AComputer Vision
+# Identification Chessboard Computer Vision

 A solution capable of retrieving the name of each chess piece on a board at a given position and replacing it in augmented reality.